ethereum/devp2p/caps/eth.md

 - `totalDifficulty` is the total difficulty of the block (aka score).

-### BlockHashesFromNumber (0x08)

-`[number: P, maxBlocks: P]`

-Requires peer to reply with a BlockHashes message.
-Message should contain block with that of number `number` on the canonical chain.
-Should also be followed by subsequent blocks, on the same chain, detailing a number of the first block hash and a total of hashes to be sent.
-Returned hash list must be ordered by block number in ascending order.

 ### GetNodeData (0x0d)

 `[hash_0: B_32, hash_1: B_32, ...]`

-Require peer to return a NodeData message containing state trie nodes or contract code matching the requested hashes.
+Require peer to return a NodeData message containing state tree nodes or contract code matching the requested hashes.

 ### NodeData (0x0e)

 `[value_0: B, value_1: B, ...]`

-Provide a set of state trie nodes or contract code blobs which correspond to previously asked hashes from GetNodeData.
+Provide a set of state tree nodes or contract code blobs which correspond to previously requested hashes from GetNodeData.
 Does not need to contain all; best effort is fine.
-If it contains none, then has no information for previous GetNodeData hashes.
+This message may be an empty list if the peer doesn't know about any of the previously requested hashes.
+The number of items that can be requested in a single message may be subject to implementation-defined limits.

 ### GetReceipts (0x0f)

 `[blockHash_0: B_32, blockHash_1: B_32, ...]`

 Require peer to return a Receipts message containing the receipts of the given block hashes.
+The number of receipts that can be requested in a single message may be subject to implementation-defined limits.

 ### Receipts (0x10)

 `[[receipt_0, receipt_1], ...]`

-Provide a set of receipts which correspond to previously asked in GetReceipts.
+Provide a set of receipts which correspond to block hashes in a previous GetReceipts message.

 ## Changelog